 Editing As Ministry in a Hostile World

-In this workshop, Shelby Swing will discuss ways that Christian editors can view and treat our work as ministry to others—whether you work in full-time ministry, in the corporate world, or in freelance editing.
+In this workshop, Shelby Dixon will discuss ways that Christian editors can view and treat our work as ministry to others—whether you work in full-time ministry, in the corporate world, or in freelance editing.
 We’ll explore what the Bible says about living in a hostile world and cite biblical examples of work as ministry.
 We’ll also discuss the importance of sensitivity readers and how to become one.